-Muslims believe in the existence of and revere the same Prophets mentioned in the Jewish and Christian traditions, including Prophet Noah, Moses, Abraham and Prophet Jesus.
-They were sent to deliver the same general message: to worship God alone, without partners, sons or daughters, and to follow God’s commandments.
-Before Prophet Muhammad, Prophets were sent to minister only to particular people in particular places and periods.
-However, Prophet Muhammad is the last and final Prophet who is meant to speak to and for all humankind until the end of time.
+Muslims believe in the same Prophets mentioned in the Jewish and Christian traditions, including Prophet Noah, Moses, Abraham, and Prophet Jesus peace be upon them all.
+They were sent with the same general Message — to worship God Alone, without partners, sons or daughters and to follow God’s commandments.
+Before Prophet Muhammad peace be upon him, Prophets were only sent to particular people in particular places and periods.
+However, Prophet Muhammad is the last and final Prophet who is meant for all humankind until the end of time.

 Article & Video By: TheSincereSeeker.com